 During the day there were plenty of opportunities for families to meet, chat and visit the charity and research engagement stands that had been set up for the occasion.
 Lily were delighted to be invited along again, joining other charities including MDUK, Genetic Alliance, Leigh Network and IMP.

 What a great opportunity this was for our Science & Patient Engagement Officer Katie to chat with mitochondrial disease patients of all ages and their families and share information about the support services The Lily Foundation offers.
-From practical and emotional support and benefits advice to Lily events and our Wish Fund, we always hope we can offer something to everyone, no matter what their mito story may be.
+From practical and emotional support and benefits advice to Lily events and our Wish Fund, we always hope we can offer something to everyone, no matter what their mitochondrial disease story may be.

 It was also a good chance for the supporting charities and patient organisations to meet up, share updates about what we’ve all been up to since the last PID (plenty!) and pinpoint areas for potential collaboration.
 Because everything we do is about putting the patient first, and we all know that when it comes to fighting mitochondrial disease, we’re stronger when we stand together.